Kanhaiya Lal Choudhary

 Kanhaiya Lal Choudhary is an Indian politician currently serving as a Cabinet Minister in the Government of Rajasthan, holding the portfolio of Public Health Engineering and Ground Water under the Bhajan Lal Sharma ministry.
 He is a three-time elected member of the Rajasthan Legislative Assembly from the Malpura Assembly constituency as a representative of the Bharatiya Janata Party (BJP).

 Political career

-Choudhary was first elected to the Rajasthan Legislative Assembly in 2013 and subsequently re-elected in 2018 and 2023 from the Malpura constituency.
+Choudhary was first elected to the Rajasthan Legislative Assembly in 2013 and subsequently re-elected in year 2018 and 2023 from the Malpura constituency.
 In the 2023 Rajasthan Legislative Assembly election, he defeated Indian National Congress (INC) candidate Ghasi Lal Choudhary by a margin of 16,189 votes.

 On 30 December 2023, Choudhary was sworn in as a Cabinet Minister in the presence of Governor Kalraj Mishra, Deputy Chief Ministers Diya Kumari and Prem Chand Bairwa.